jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 cd ~xbian

 # define a list of dot files to link
-dotfiles=".profile .bashrc .bash_aliases .bash_logout .nanorc .toprc"
+dotfiles=".profile .bashrc .bash_aliases .bash_logout .nanorc .toprc .gemrc"

 # link each existing file into the root user's home folder
 for i in $dotfiles; do [ -f $i ] && sudo ln -sfv ~+/$i ~root/; done